British Airways data breach: Context

-Attack
+Timeline

-On June 22, 2018, an attacker gained access to British Airways Network by means of compromised login details from an employee of Swissport, a third party cargo handler.
-The compromised account did not have multi-factor authentication enabled.
+On 22 June 2018, an attacker gained access to the British Airways network by means of compromised login details—a stolen username and password—from an employee of Swissport, a third-party cargo handler.
+The compromised account did not have multi-factor authentication (MFA) enabled, a security measure that requires a second step in addition to a password, such as a code sent to a phone.
+British Airways later found that the attacker had compromised five such Swissport accounts.

-The attacker was initially restricted to a Citrix environment, but successfully broke out of the environment by unknown means.
-After breaking out of the environment, the attacker was able to login as an administrator after finding an administrator password stored in plaintext on the server.
+The accounts allowed the attacker to access only a limited set of applications and data within a virtual environment provided by the Citrix platform, which British Airways used to let staff and partners run internal applications over the internet.
+However, the attacker was able to break out of that environment.
+Having done so, they found a file containing the username and password of a highly privileged user saved to a file that could be accessed by any user of the domain.

+On 26 June 2018, the attacker was able to find the username and password for a database System Administrator.

-On 26 July 2018, the attacker found plain text files containing payment card details for British Airways redemption transactions.
+On 26 July 2018, the attacker was able to access text files containing payment card details for British Airways redemption transactions.
 The UK Information Commissioner's Office's report highlighted this issue:

 The logging and storing of these card details (including, in most cases, CVV codes) was not an intended design feature of British Airways' systems and was not required for any particular business purpose.

 It was a testing feature that was only intended to operate when the systems were not live, but which was left activated when the systems went live.
 British Airways has explained that this card data was being stored in plaintext (as opposed to in encrypted form) as a result of human error.
 This error meant that the system had been unnecessarily logging payment card details since December 2015.

 The impact of this failure was mitigated to some extent by the fact that the retention period of the logs was 95 days, which meant that the only accessible card details were those logged within the preceding 95 days.
 Nevertheless, the details of approximately 108,000 payment cards were potentially available to the Attacker.

-Customer Data Collection

-British Airways' website used a JavaScript Library called Modernizr.
-British Airways had not updated their version of the library since 2012 and the version they were using had a known bug.
+Because this information was stored in plaintext—not encrypted—anyone who could read the logs could see the full card details.

-While inside the British Airways' network, the attacker was able to use the outdated library to redirect customer information to a fake domain, 'baways.com', controlled by the attacker.
-The payment process appeared legitimate to users.
+Between 14 August 2018 and 25 August 2018, the attacker was able to add 22 lines of JavaScript code to the British Airways website so that customer payment information would be funneled to a website controlled by the attacker (titled "BAways", whereas the official site is www.britishairways.com).